-Join Mark Struthers for an in-depth discussion in this video Using the Project window to organize assets, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Using the Project window to organize assets, part of Learning Cubase Pro 8.

 - I've opened up a recently worked on project here,…and I've only done this because, well,…I'm sure you've noticed…that every one of our tracks here,…and there are quite a few,…maybe around 15 or 20,…well, they are all the same…in that, apart from the name of each track,…it's quite difficult to tell which parts are which.…It would useful, therefore,…when we want to organize our projects,…if we could color code the tracks…so that all the drums, for example, would be one color,…all the vocals would be another color,…guitars would be another color,…et cetera, et cetera.…

 Well, of course, I wouldn't be telling you all this would I,…if we couldn't do it.…So, that's what we're going to look at here.…Now, the top two tracks here are guitar tracks.…In fact, the left and right of a stereo recording,…so for easy identification later,…I want to color code these…so that I can easily spot all the guitars.…So this is what we do with our first track selected.…If I come over to the the Inspector…and next to the name there,…which, incidentally, duplicates what we see on the track,…